Mayangabbin/veeva-assignment/README.md

 - a private subnet for the EKS node group
 - a private subnet for RDS

-For the compute resource I've chose EKS cluster with node groups. it allows deployment and autoscaling of microservices, and flexible node autoscaling.
+For the compute resource I chose EKS cluster with node groups. it allows deployment and autoscaling of microservices, and flexible node autoscaling.

 The EKS node group has auto-scaling enabled, with a minimum of 2 nodes and a maximum of 5 nodes, allowing the cluster to adjust capacity based on workload demands.
 (Values may be adjusted after reviewing cluster metrics)